theo-armour/cookbook/sonichele/readme.md

 * Add logarithmic vertical scale
 * Enhance rendering, shading and lighting
 * Provide frame by frame movement
-* Access full-size data sets
-* Make the data available in compressed binary files

 ## Issues /Bugs

-* Colors not updating properly
-* Only plays limited portion of the data / data split into 10 separate files in order to get data up to github

 ## Project Links